FluxOfPingIntegers/sproutable-frontend/README.md

 • Step 3: Search a zip code to view a list of Farmers Markets in that area

-• Step 4: Click on the Farmers Market to its information
+• Step 4: Click on the Farmers Market to see its information

 ## Installation